-Dr. Chow Kin San, aged 57, was appointed as an independent non-executive Director of the Board on 11 July 2017.
+Dr. Chow Kin San, aged 58, was appointed as an independent non-executive Director on 11 July 2017.
+He is mainly responsible for providing independent advice to the Board.
 He is a member of the Audit Committee, Remuneration Committee and Nomination Committee.

-Dr. Chow obtained his Master of Business Administration degree from University of South Australia in 2000, Master of Science in Electronic Commerce and Internet Computing from the University of Hong Kong in 2002 and Doctor of Philosophy from the Ren Min University of China in 2015.
+Dr. Chow is currently the PhD candidate in Management Science and Engineering at Tsinghua-Berkeley Shenzhen Institute.
+He obtained his Master of Business Administration degree from University of South Australia in 2000, Master of Science in Electronic Commerce and Internet Computing from the University of Hong Kong in 2002 and Doctor of Philosophy from the Ren Min University of China in 2015.